 Mar 22, 2019

-Divorce Mediation Gives You More Control over Your Financial and Support Decisions
+Divorce Mediation: Gain Control of Financial and Support Decisions

 Dealing with finances during separation and divorce is a two-step process.
 The first is to divide the marital assets and debts.
 The second is to determine what future financial payments are due from one person to the other.